wp-plugins/formidable/readme.txt

 * PRO: Added option to select the taxonomy type
 * PRO: Updated form styling to work better in IE
 * PRO: Updated emails to work with Data from entries checkbox fields
+* PRO: Updated dependent Data from entries fields to work with checkboxes
+* PRO: Adjusted [date] and [time] values to adjust for WordPress timezone settings
+* PRO: Updated the way conditionally hidden fields save in the admin to prevent lingering dependencies

 = 1.05.02 =
 * Fixed issue with PHP4 that was causing the field options to get cleared out and only show a "0" or "<" instead of the field